Verizon/knobs/README.md

 [![Build Status](http://jm-media.sc.intel.com:8080/buildStatus/icon?job=WebServices-knobs)](http://jm-media.sc.intel.com:8080/job/WebServices-knobs/)

 Knobs is a configuration library for Scala.
-It is based on the [Data.Configurator](https://github.com/bos/configurator/) library for Haskell.
+It is based on the [Data.Configurator](https://github.com/bos/configurator/) library for Haskell, but is extended in a number of ways to make it more useful.

 Features include:

-  * Loading configurations from the file system, URIs, the class path, or system properties.
+  * Loading configurations from the file system, URIs, the classpath, and system properties.
   * A simple but flexible configuration language, supporting  several of the most commonly needed types of data, along with interpolation of strings from the configuration, environment variables (e.g. `$(HOME)`), or Java system properties (e.g. `$(path.separator)`).
   * Subscription-based notification of changes to configuration properties.
   * An `import` directive allows the configuration of a complex application to be split across several smaller files, or to be shared across several applications.
   * Helpful error messages when config files have errors in them.
+  * An extensible configuration loader.
+Extensions exist for loading config values from AWS, Typesafe Config, and ZooKeeper.
+  * Automatic reloading of the configuration when the source files change.
+Currently the only source type to support this is ZooKeeper.

 ## Configuration file format ###